 These are just a couple of examples, the included software features a lot more options.
 For example, you can also use the display to inform you of new e-mails in your mailbox, there's a timer feature and it's also possible to adjust the font, font size and scrolling speed of the text.

 The only thing you need to control your system is the remote.
 It not only has a plethora of buttons for all kinds of media applications but also features a mouse.
-I was kinda sceptic about this feature but it works pretty well, not as convenient as a real mouse but a bit better than a notebook's trackpad.
-The software also features a virtual keyboard which can be displayed on your display so you can input text with the remote controller.
+I was kinda skeptic about this feature but it works pretty well, not as convenient as a real mouse but a bit better than a notebook's trackpad.
+The software also features a virtual keyboard that can be displayed on your display so you can input text with the remote controller.

 I've been using the SilverStone MFP51 for a couple of weeks now and I'm impressed with all the capabilities of this kit.
 The LCD display is pretty cool and the remote control also offers lots of value.
-The reception of the remote was pretty good, according to the specifications it has a 45 degree reception angle in all directions and a signal reception distance of up to 15 meters and I think that should be enough for most users.
+The reception of the remote was pretty good, according to the specifications it has a 45-degree reception angle in all directions and a signal reception distance of up to 15 meters and I think that should be enough for most users.

 The only thing I don't really like is that the LCD display is pretty small - a bit too small to display useful information in my opinion.
-A large chunk of the display is occupied by the preset media icons which leaves very little space for text information.
-If you want the display to show the names of the songs your listening to or want to it to display RSS headlines it will need to scroll which isn't really convenient as you can only read word per word and that's pretty slow.
+A large chunk of the display is occupied by the preset media icons which leave very little space for text information.
+If you want the display to show the names of the songs your listening to or want it to display RSS headlines it will need to scroll which isn't really convenient as you can only read word per word and that's pretty slow.

 It's possible to shrink the font size so more text can be displayed but that's not really a good solution if you're viewing the display from a distance.
 I think this product would be better if they removed some of the preset icons and increased the size of the dot matrix display as many of the icons aren't really relevant.
 The audio/video format, image format, 7.1 surround sound icons for instance aren't really necessary, I don't think many people will find these icons useful.